 Ticked tabby or Abyssinian tabby or Agouti tabby, though being a tabby cat, they don’t have stripes or spots on their body.

-But, they have alternate fields of agouti hairs, each with a distinct color band and makes the tabby pattern into salt-and-pepper appearance.
+But, they have alternate fields of agouti hairs, each with a distinct color band, and make the tabby pattern into a salt-and-pepper appearance.

 Wondering what agouti hairs are?